An Online Safety Advisor will be in touch within 24 hours

 10.1 We take our obligations under data protection law very seriously.
 To enable you to obtain the benefit of our services, we may need to collect personal data relating to your staff and parents of students at your school, for example their names, email addresses and roles.

-10.2 Where we process this personal data on your behalf and in accordance with your instructions, we are considered to become a "processor" for the purposes of data protection law.
+10.2 Where we process this personal data on behalf and in accordance with your instructions, we are considered to become a "processor" for the purposes of data protection law.
+This may include circumstances, for example, where we store content on your behalf which includes personal data or where we track user activity for you (such as which users have indicated that they have read and understood your policies).
 To ensure that you are lawfully entitled to provide this personal data to us, we are required to make certain commitments to you.
 When we are acting as a "processor", we will:

 10.2.2 carry out the processing only for the purposes of fulfilling our obligations to you under these terms and only during the term of your membership (or until the “pay as you go” webinar has been viewed);